OWRC/interpolants/sources/climate-data-service.md

 Simply put, CaPA-RDPA is an amalgamation of near-cast weather model predictions corrected by RADAR data and ground-truthed using a select set of weather stations.
 Essentially, CaPA-RDPA is a [*data assimilation system* (DAS)](https://www.ecmwf.int/en/research/data-assimilation) that provides users with the best-possible spatial distribution of precipitation, necessary for analyzing hydrology at the regional scale like the ORMGP jurisdiction.

-Recently (as of2019), a high-resolution format of the RDPA system was released.
+Recently (as of 2019), a high-resolution format of the RDPA system was released.
 The **HRPDA** ([High Resolution Deterministic Precipitation Analysis](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)) supplies a ~2.5 km resolution 6-hourly precipitation field, in contrast to the ~10-15 km resolution of the original RDPA product.

 While the CaPA-RDPA vector data fields can be acquired from Environment Canada in GRIB2 format, the ORMGP has sourced historical/archived data from the [Canadian Surface Prediction Archive (CaSPAr)](https://caspar-data.ca/), as their archive holds the original raw data (ECCC's GRIB2 format is a re-interpolation to a polar-stereographic grid).
 Additionally, the CaSPAr platform allows users to crop their area of interest.

 ![CaPA-RDPA sample1](/interpolants/fews/fig/ORMGP-FEWS-sample1-slowed.gif)

-*Animated screen capture of CaPA-HRDPA in Delft-FEWS*
+*Animated screen capture of CaPA-HRDPA in Delft-FEWS.*

 <br>